Winston-Salem State University

 “Within, Across, Outside of the Humanities”

-Please join us for the Winston-Salem State University Pre-Scholars Conference, where undergraduate students from North Carolina and South Carolina will showcase their academic research.
+Please join us for the Winston-Salem State University Pre-Scholars Conference, where undergraduate students from North Carolina, South Carolina, and Virginia will showcase their academic research.

 This conference provides a platform for undergraduate students to engage deeply with primary sources, develop critical thinking skills, and present their academic work.